Records of sightings for 2020 should be sent to the Hampshire County Recorder, Keith Betton.

 If you have put any records on BirdGuides and nowhere else then please send these in again on the HOS sheet as the transfer of those records is never complete – we don’t get the detailed comments, just a date and site.

-For any sightings that have not submitted using the above online options there is the HOS recording form which you can download above.
+For any sightings that have not submitted using the above online options there is the HOS Record Form (HRF) which you can download above.
+Please note that the version above is currently being enhanced, so if you do encounter any problems, then please contact the HOS data manager at firstname.lastname@example.org.

 Please do include the map reference in this format (SU1234 or SU123456 – ie no spaces)

-There is a column for “status” which some people miss by mistake – please do fill this in as one of the following:
+There is a column for “breeding evidence” which some people miss by mistake – please do fill this in and note the change to the BTO coding which is explained in an accompanying work sheet to the Record Form.

 Hampshire Ornithological Society